Thursday, May 9, 2024

 Riviera Hotel with Carrington house to the right, circa 1925.

-In old postcards of Newark's storied Riviera Hotel (located at the corner of Clinton Ave. and High Street) the Carrington house can be seen just to the right of the hotel.
-The house was lost some time after 1950 and in the 1980s High Street was renamed Dr. Martin Luther King Boulevard.
+Old postcards of Newark's storied Riviera Hotel (located at the corner of Clinton Ave. and High Street) show the Carrington house just to the right of the hotel.
+The house was knocked down some time after 1950 and in the 1980s High Street was renamed Dr. Martin Luther King Boulevard.
 A recent tour of the area on Google maps suggests that the former house site is now a small parking lot.

 Frequent visitors are aware of my enthusiasm for the cufflinks and other jewels created by Carrington & Company.
 Examples of Carrington's work can be found in the Antique and Estate Jewelry and Antique Cufflink Galleries.